younghz/younghz.github.io/_posts/2014-12-24-Be-a-person-,-do-good-things.md

 ---
 layout: post
-title: Be a person, do good things.
+title: 【work】Be a person, do good things.
 ---

 ### Be a person